Fodilben/school-formation-v3/README.md

 ## remark

-- this file and the folder 'how-to' in assets should be deleted before presenting the project
+- this file and the folder 'how-to' in lib should be deleted before presenting the project

 - this file is to read and understand how to setup a server with xamp and connect it with our project